 - the discipline and dismissal of staff.

-The board of trustees is responsible for ensuring that the cluster manager and each RTLB participate in the performance management process.
+The board is responsible for ensuring that the cluster manager and each RTLB participate in the performance management process.
 Effective performance management ensures that the RTLB:

 - know what is expected of them